Web AR: How does it work?

 Note: The 3D models that are augmented in the real life scenes are stored and managed by the CMS or Content Management System of AR also called AR Cloud.

-Web AR vs App AR
+Web AR vs AR Application

 Web-based AR and app-based AR both have their own uses and fan-base but there is a key difference which still makes web-based AR a preferred choice.